onnx/onnx/docs/Operators.md

         ],
     ]

+  Note that for index specified by indices, if an out of bound index is encoutered, on CPU, an error is reported, on GPU, a default value 0 is set in the corresponding output.

 #### Version

 This version of the operator has been available since version 1 of the default ONNX operator set.